trylow10/vercel-clone/README.md

 # vercel-clone
-web app that tries to replicate the functionalities of vercel app
+web app that tries to replicate the functionalities of vercel app using diffrent tech stack